mindis/retailer-docs/Supplier FAQ test.rst

 ===========
 I have some new products that I want to make visible to retailers.
 How do I add these to Rangespan Search, and how can I increase the possibility of these being selected?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Please see the `adding new products guide <https://www.rangespan.com/downloads/adding-new-products.pdf>`_ on how to add products to Rangespan  Search.
-To increase the possibility of these being selected, ensure your products have “good” data (as detailed in the above link) and are competitively priced.
+To increase the possibility of these being selected, ensure your products have "good" data (as detailed in the above link) and are competitively priced.
 Trending products with favourable reviews have a very high chance of being selected by retailers.

 How does the retailer selection process work?
 How long will it take before my products are shown with a retailer?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++